ysule/flink-pcap/README.md

 To run the job locally, the IDE setting **"Add Dependencies in Provided scope to Classpath"** is to be selected before executing the Main Class.

-I would appreciate it if the users can give this repoitory a "Star" if they find it useful and are able to leverage it in their day to day tasks.
+I would appreciate it if the users can give this repoitory a ⭐ if they find it useful and are able to leverage it in their day to day tasks.